How to Help a Hash Addict

 - Inpatient treatment services are great for individuals with severe drug addictions and those living with toxic environments that increase the risk of relapse.
 Such conditions include an abusive family, homelessness, or living in an area or situation where there are many other individuals using hash.

-- Outpatient treatment provides therapy to the client on a set weekly schedule but allows the client to live at home while receiving care.
+- Outpatient care and treatment provides therapy to the client on a set weekly schedule but allows the client to live at home while receiving care.
 Those coming out of an inpatient program may prefer to transfer to outpatient care to continue therapy.

 - Therapy or counseling to assist the individual with identifying the personal issues driving the addiction, directly confronting any irrational beliefs or thoughts concerning the individual's substance use disorder, learning coping and stress management skills, engaging in a proactive form of relapse prevention, and addressing any other issues of importance.
 Therapy can be performed in an individual, group, or combination of individual and group session format.